×

 When we asked people living in Crucita what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Crucita is generally relaxed and peaceful.
 The town is known for its beautiful beaches, warm weather, and friendly locals, making it an ideal place for those looking to escape the hustle and bustle of city life.
 The cost of living is relatively low, with affordable housing and food options.
 The town is small, so it's easy to get around on foot or by bike.
 There are plenty of outdoor activities to enjoy, such as paragliding, surfing, and fishing.
 The local cuisine is delicious, with a focus on fresh seafood.
 However, it's important to note that the pace of life is slower in Crucita, which might take some getting used to for those accustomed to a fast-paced lifestyle.
 The town is also relatively remote, so access to certain amenities and services might be limited.
 Internet connectivity can be a challenge for digital nomads, as it may not be as reliable or fast as in larger cities.
 However, there are several cafes and restaurants that offer free Wi-Fi.
 Learning Spanish can greatly enhance the experience, as not many locals speak English.
-Despite these challenges, many expats and digital nomads find the laid-back lifestyle and natural beauty of Crucita to be well worth it," said one expat who made the move to Crucita.
+Despite these challenges, many expats and digital nomads find the laid-back lifestyle and natural beauty of Crucita to be well worth it," explained one expat living in Crucita, Ecuador.

 AGS Worldwide Movers